World Design Organization: History

-In 1971, the 7th Congress of the International Council of Societies of Industrial Design (ICSID), organised by the Agrupació de Disseny Industrial del Foment de les Arts Decoratives (ADI/FAD) in Eivissa (Ibiza), turned out to be an event without precedent in Spain: a process of socialisation and an example of how the energy of collaborative work, vitality, intellectual reflection and leisure can be placed at the service of dialogue-based projects with the capacity to generate imaginative approaches and structure new behavioural patterns.

 In 1974, the Icsid Secretariat moved from Paris, France, to Brussels, Belgium, moving onto Helsinki, Finland, and in 2005, it settled to Montreal, Quebec, Canada, where it currently resides.

 In the 1980s, collaboration became even more important so a joint Icsid/Icograda/IFI Congress was held in Helsinki.
 The impetus for this joint conference was a direct recommendation made by Icsid members to explore closer ties with other world design organizations.
 At their General Assemblies, all participants unanimously approved a directive to investigate options for a closer working relationship in the future.
 These organizations then joined with UNESCO to bring together doctors, industrial and graphic designers, and assistants to develop basic furniture for rural health centers, packaging, transport, refrigeration, and injection of vaccines and the design of data collecting devices for field use.

 In 2003, Icsid and Icograda ratified an agreement between both organizations during their respective General Assemblies to form the International Design Alliance, a multidisciplinary partnership that supports design.
 In 2008, the IDA partners welcomed a third member, IFI (International Federation of Interior Architects/Designers).
 Together in 2011, all three partners held a historical joint Congress in Taipei, Taiwan called the IDA Congress.
 The alliance was terminated in November 2013.

 In 2017, in January the Icsid officially became the World Design Organization (WDO).

-Executive Board

-The WDO Executive Board is the governing body that directs and supports the WDO's mission and vision.
-It is composed of international industrial design professionals selected by WDO members during the General Assembly.
-A total of 11 members make up the Executive Board: President, President-elect, and 9 Executive Board members.
-Each board member serves a two-year term and may be re-elected for a second term, but cannot run for a third term, unless running for President-Elect.

-President-elect

-The President-elect is designated as the future President of WDO in the following term.

-Treasurer

-A treasurer is appointed by the President for each new term.
-The Treasurer's role is to keep record of Icsid's finances throughout the two-year term.

-Senate

-The Senate is composed of past Presidents of the WDO Executive Board, acting as an advisory board.
-Its eldest member is Kenji Ekuan (Icsid President 1975–1977), an industrial designer most-renowned for creating the soy sauce bottle design.
-The most current past President serves as the Convenor of the Senate until the next General Assembly, Prof. Soon-in Lee (Icsid President 2011–2013) is the current convenor.